My life got flipped, turned upside down

 - Really Gets Around:

-- After finding pregnancy pamphlets in the trash (they're Ashley's, who took them home to learn about the consequences of sex before she actually has any), and the following conversation ensues between the parents and the three oldest kids:Phil: Alright.
+- Prior to dating Trevor, Hilary's sometimes hinted to be quite promiscuous.
+For example, after finding pregnancy pamphlets in the trash (they're Ashley's, who took them home to learn about the consequences of sex before she actually has any), the following conversation ensues between the parents and the three oldest kids:Phil: Alright.
 Who's pregnant?

 Will: Hey, not me!